Dover - 02030

 If you have decided upon a property and are wondering what the taxes for it will be, you can go here to see what the current (and past) tax rate is and then look up the address to find its current assessed value.
 Multiplying the two numbers together and dividing by 1,000 will give you the current tax bill amount.
 For example, 1 Main St might be assessed at $1,191,400 and the current tax rate $12.84.
 The tax bill would be $1,191,400 x $12.84 / 1000 = $15,298

-This is Dover's best real estate site to search for: homes, land and foreclosure properties.
+This is Dover’s best real estate site to search for: homes, land and foreclosure properties.
 It is seriously the only site you will ever need to find your next home or investment property!
 Bookmark this page and check back anytime to see what is currently available in Dover.
 Unlike other search sites which includes properties already under contract, this site only shows properties that are truly available.
-This site is updated by the official REALTOR®’s database every 15 minutes.
+Bookmark this page and check back anytime to see what is currently available.
+Unlike other search sites which include properties already under contract, this site only shows properties that are truly available.
+Additionally, you can pick which type of housing – single-family, condo, or multi-family – you are interested in seeing at a glance.